Alpha Arbutin vs Azelaic Acid vs Kojic Acid: Which is Right for Your Skin?

 Naturium Tranexamic Topical Acid 5%

-The labels may say ‘tranexamic acid’ (another great brightening agent, by the way), but make no mistake, this powerhouse brightening serum contains so much more.
+The labels may say ‘tranexamic acid’ (another great brightening ingredient, by the way), but make no mistake, this powerhouse brightening serum contains so much more.
 I prefer the topical formulation for my oily, acne-prone skin, infused with both kojic acid, and licorice root extract (also a tyrosinase inhibitor), bolstered with the brightening power of niacinamide.

 If you can tolerate a slightly heavier, moisturiser like formulation, this product also comes in an emulsion form, which contains both kojic acid and alpha arbutin, alongside a host of other brightening ingredients.